-If you are diagnosed with kidney cancer you will usually be given a stage.
+If you are diagnosed with kidney cancer you will usually have a conversation with your consultant about whether the cancer is confined to the kidney, or whether it has spread to other parts of the body.
 If you have had a sample of your tumour taken (a biopsy) or your tumour removed and the tissue has been looked at under a microscope, you might also be given a grade for your cancer.

-Staging information will be given to you after you have had your first scan.
-Grading information will be given to you after you have received confirmation of the stage of your cancer, and you have had your tumour removed or sampled and it has been looked at under a microscope by a pathologist.
+The stage of your cancer will be given to you after you have had your first scan.
+The grade of your cancer information will be given to you after you have been given the stage of your cancer, and after you have had your tumour removed or sampled and it has been looked at under a microscope by a pathologist.

-The stage of a cancer tells you how big it is and whether it has spread.
+The stage of a cancer tells you how big the tumour is and whether it has spread.
 The grade tells you how much the cancer cells look like normal cells and how quickly or slowly the cancer will grow or spread.
-Along with the type of kidney cancer that you have (see Essential guide: Kidney cancer - Renal Cell Carcinoma for more information), the stage and grade help your surgeon or oncologist decide which treatment you need.
+You should also be told which type of kidney cancer that you have (see Essential guide: Kidney cancer - Renal Cell Carcinoma for more information).
+Knowing the type, stage and grade of your cancer will help you and your surgeon or oncologist decide which treatment you need.